Tanot Solutions

 3. Check the number of linked websites

-While linking to relevant and authoritative websites is good SEO practice, a red flag is when a website links out to a large number of unrelated websites, especially those with low domain authority (DA).
+While linking to a relevant and authoritative site is good SEO practice, a red flag is when a website links out to a large number of unrelated websites, especially those with low domain authority (DA).

 4. Conduct a backlink audit of the website

-Analyze the website’s link profile using SEO tools like Semrush or Ahrefs.
+Analyze the website’s backlink profile using SEO tools like Semrush or Ahrefs.
 It will help you check the number and quality of backlinks, anchor texts, referring domains, and more.

 For example, see the Ahrefs backlink report showcasing backlinks from pages in different languages and on different topics, using the same anchor text.
 This looks fishy and indicates link farming.